IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 # NEXTAUTH_URL: The base URL of your application.
 # Local Development: If `npm run dev` runs on port 9003, this is http://localhost:9003.
 Adjust if different.
-# Deployed Environments (Vercel, Google Cloud etc.): This MUST be the FULL PUBLIC URL of that deployment.
-# Example for Vercel: NEXTAUTH_URL=https://your-project-name.vercel.app
-# Example for your live domain: NEXTAUTH_URL=https://www.pollitago.com
 NEXTAUTH_URL=http://localhost:9003

 # NEXTAUTH_SECRET: A strong, random secret for session encryption.
 CRITICAL.